ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.18 List of ID Types - Create/Read
 #### A. Create an ID type in Master Data

-Upon receiving a request to add an ID Type with the input parameters (code, name, descr, lang_code and is_active), the system stores the ID Type in the DB
+Upon receiving a request to add an ID Type with the input parameters (code, name, descr, lang_code and is_active), the system stores the ID Type in the Database

 1. Validates if all required input parameters have been received as listed below for each specific request